WCramRTC/GA_GitHub_Tutorial/README.md

 	- Unchecked: Your repository is public and can be seen by others.

 **Push you code to GitHub**
-- A web url: This is the internet address for your github repository.
+- A web url: This is the internet address for your GitHub repository.
 If you go to this location, you will see your repository.
 You can also find this by going to www.github.com.

 ---